 Expect nothing, but be grateful for everything.
 David Pine

 Again we enjoyed a traditional Serbian dinner.
-There was more rakija and as luck would have it, traditional Serbian music was played/performed live…with the livlihood from the rakija there was dancing and singing, and all around celebration.
+There was more rakija and as luck would have it, traditional Serbian music was played/performed live…with the livelihood from the rakija there was dancing and singing, and all-around celebration.
 Such a joyous time!

 April 17, 2018

 Conference Day!
 The stage was set.
 The crowds were drawing near, anticipation was building.
 News crews, wait…news crews?
 Yes, we were actually interviewed and made it on the Serbian national news - several times.
 This was yet another first for me.
 The media was interested about our take on the IT community in Serbia.
 They were curious about how the developers of Serbia rank up against the rest of the world.
 That is a hard question to answer, but one thing was consistent with all of our responses - we believe that any developer can change the world!
 When you take talent, an idea and hunger to build something incredible there is no limit to what you can achieve.

 The conference talks were all really well received.
 The developer community seemed eager to ask questions after sessions.
 As a speaker, this is what makes it all worthwhile - the gratifying moment when you know that you’ve been able to help someone and that you’ve delivered value.
 After the conference we spent more time walking around Niš, this is when I learned that Håkon brought a drone.
 We took turns flying it and taking pictures of the scenery.

 April 18, 2018